ErsatzTV/ErsatzTV.org/docs/advanced/graphics-engine.md

 ## Graphics Element Definitions

 Graphics elements are defined in YAML files located in the ErsatzTV config folder / `templates` / `graphics-elements` subfolder.
-Image graphics elements definitions should be placed in the `image` subfolder, and text graphics element definitions should be placed in the `text` subfolder.
+Each element type also has its own subfolder: Images in `image`, text in `text`, subtitles in `subtitle` and motion in `motion`.
 ErsatzTV will automatically create these (empty) folders on startup.

+All element definitions are pre-processed using [Scriban](https://github.com/scriban/scriban) templates.

 ### Image Elements